Vedant2311/FTL-project/README.md

 ## About the Quad Method

 The DFTL having improper steady state velocities is a very big issue indeed.
 But, there was also an observation that this method actually converges to the proper values of the velocities if the values of *s_damping* is tending to zero.
 So, here rather than having a fixed *s_damping*, it is implemented as a function which is going from 0.8 to 0.1 in a continuous manner, thus increasing the energy in the later stages appropriately as well has having the direction and value of the velocities of the particles to be physically consistent.
 The plots and videos for this method as included with their corresponding name.
-Also, this method seems to have a better performance than the typical DFTL method, though with an assumption that the total time for the Animation is not much more than the time taken for the system to reach the steady state, else the improvement won't be that significantly observable
+Also, this method seems to have a better performance than the typical DFTL method, though with an assumption that the total time for the Animation is not much more than the time taken for the system to reach the steady state, else the improvement won't be that significantly observable.
+A comparision for the trace obtained for this method and the trace corresponding to the DFTL with the string of mass 500 grams and length 50 cm is attached in the corresponding folder

 ## About the Mem Method